jacksleight/laravel-omni/README.md

 ### Blade Templates

-To render a component in a Blade template just use the usual syntax:
+To render any component in a Blade template use the `x-` syntax:

 ```blade
 <x-counter :count="4" />